Radioactive iodine therapy for thyroid cancer

 Taking recombinant TSH: You will continue on your hormone therapy and be given recombinant human TSH (rhTSH).
 The drug is given over 2 days before the iodine capsule is taken.
 It boosts the level of TSH in your body to make sure the radioactive iodine therapy works.

-Use a reliable method of contraception before you start treatment – it’s important not to become pregnant or father a child during treatment and for a few months afterwards.
+Use a reliable method of contraception before you start treatment – it’s important that you or your partner do not become pregnant during treatment and for a few months afterwards.
 Ask your doctor about this.
 Tell your doctor if there’s a chance you might be pregnant.
 Radioiodine treatment can harm the baby and so isn’t suitable if you are pregnant or might be pregnant.

-If you are breastfeeding, you must stop 8 weeks before your treatment.
-In fact, it is best if your child is weaned before treatment, or postpone it until your baby is weaned.
+If you are breastfeeding or expressing milk, you must stop 6-8 weeks before your treatment.
+It is best if your child is weaned before treatment or if treatment is postponed until your baby is weaned.
 It is not safe to start breastfeeding again after your treatment, but future pregnancies and breastfeeding will not be affected.

 Getting radioactive iodine therapy

-Usually you will be given a small pill.
+Usually you will be given a small capsule.
 The radioiodine goes into your bloodstream and travels to thyroid cells in your body.
 The thyroid cells absorb the radioiodine and it kills them.

-Other cells in your body will not be harmed as they do not absorb the radioiodine.
+Harm to other cells in your body is minimal as they do not absorb the radioiodine.
 The treatment can be repeated if thyroid cells are still present.

 After radioactive iodine therapy

-• Children under 14 and pregnant women will not be allowed to visit you for up to 5 days.
+Children under 14 and pregnant women will not be allowed to visit you.

 Talk to a Cancer Nurse